PfMartin/home_sensing/publish/README.md

 Starts a FreeRTOS task to publish data.

+## Wiring
+1. 4.7 k&#8486; pull up resistor for the data line
+1. GPIO4 - 7th on the right from the bottom

 ## Workflow for building the software

 1. Export the idf environment variable, in order to be able to use the environment variable $IDF_PATH